ubuntu/yaru/README.md

 ## Copying or Reusing

-This project is licenced under the terms of the [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.txt).
+This project is licenced under the terms of the [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.txt), so you are free to copy and reuse accordingly.